-2.3 Modelling Approaches
+2.2.
+Modelling approaches

-The existing RTB index (PRTB, 2013) is constructed following the practice of the Central Statistics Office when constructing the Residential Property Price Index and uses a "rolling" time dummy hedonic regression model.
+The existing RTB index (PRTB (2013)) is constructed following the practice of the Central Statistics Office when constructing the Residential Property Price Index and uses a "rolling" time dummy hedonic regression model.
 The rent index is constructed using quarterly time dummies.
 In each regression a dummy variable is added for the most recent quarter and the "oldest" time dummy is dropped.
-This is a variant of the time-dummy method and has the advantage of keeping the coefficients relatively up-to-date while still using pooled data.
+This is a variant of the timedummy method and has the advantage of keeping the coefficients relatively up-to-date while still using pooled data.
 Thus, the implicit price for each characteristic varies over time.
-In this application however, where a large number of rental estimates are required, the approach requires large amounts of data and so may become unreliable if the volume of transactions becomes very low.
-In addition, the need to run a regression for each time period is timeconsuming, particularly if data are to be revised over a long time series.
+However, the approach requires large amounts of data and so may become unreliable if the volume of transactions becomes very low.
+In addition the need to run a regression for each time period is time-consuming, particularly if data is to be revised over a long time series.
 At present the model is run separately for three regions; the overall national market, the Dublin market and the non-Dublin national market.
 Accordingly, there are enough observations to run the model on this basis.

-For the new index, on the other hand, an alternative approach is required whereby the model is estimated over the entire time period (Q3 2007 to Q4 2016) and time dummy variables are then included in the hedonic regression to capture the change in the index for each LEA.
+For the new index, on the other hand, an alternative approach is required whereby the model is estimated over the entire time period (2007 quarter 3 to 2016 quarter 4) and time dummy variables are then included in the hedonic regression to capture the change in the index for each LEA.
 It is necessary to conduct the estimation in this manner as there are not enough observations for each LEA to run the model in the rolling manner as per the existing index.
+Given that a separate dummy for each LEA for each quarter is estimated this necessitates an additional (38 \ 137 = 5,206) variables in the model.
+However, the model can cope with this as using the entire sample results in approximately 950,000 observations.
+Other than these LEA dummies, the new model has all of the other variables currently in the existing model.
+Consequently, the new model also includes the following controls for the property characteristics: